If you’re debating staying in Portmagee in Kerry, you’ve landed in the right place.

 3. Explore Valentia Island

-Valentia Island is reachable via the bridge from Portmagee.
-The journey takes just a few minutes and makes exploring this beautiful part of Ireland easy.
+Valentia Island is reachable via a bridge from Portmagee.
+The journey takes just a few minutes and makes exploring this beautiful corner of Kerry easy.

 4. Do the Skellig Ring Drive